 TimberTech: Beauty That Endures

-While it may be hard to imagine non-wood decking being as beautiful as Ipe, TimberTech AZEK decking looks just like the real thing.
-And the best part?
+While it may be hard to imagine non-wood decking being as beautiful as Ipe, TimberTech Advanced PVC decking looks just like the real thing.
+Plus, unlike Ipe, it resists fading discoloration, and cracking.
 It resists fading discoloration, and cracking, unlike real Ipe.

 Achieving a Real Wood Look

-Our deck boards are engineered with superior technology that delivers the nuanced, nature-inspired beauty of Ipe, including:
+Our deck boards are engineered with superior technology that delivers the nuanced beauty of Ipe, including:

 ✓ Multi-tonal color blending